marijnh/Eloquent-JavaScript/01_values.md

 The `||` operator, for example, will return the value to its left when that can be converted to true and will return the value on its right otherwise.
-This has the expected effect when the values are Boolean, and does something analogous for values of other types.
+This has the expected effect when the values are Boolean and does something analogous for values of other types.

 ```